Skip to main content

 How and when should institutions apply for SWDPS grant funding?

-SED will invite institutions to apply each year -– usually in the late spring -- based on the roster of IHEs that have reported having enrolled students with disabilities to NYSED’s Information and Reporting Services (IRS).
+Each year, after the NYS budget is enacted, NYSED will invite institutions to apply for the grant.
+Electronic notifications about mandatory Notice of Intent to Apply will be sent out to institutions that have reported having enrolled students with disabilities to NYSED’s Information and Reporting Services (IRS).

 Higher Education Data Collection Forms and Instructions

-When will the 2023-24 SWDPS Application for Funding be released?
+When will the annual SWDPS Application for Funding be released?

-In May 2023, the 2023-24 SWDPS Application for Funding was emailed to presidents and points of contact at SUNY, CUNY, and private/independent, degree-granting institutions that reported having enrolled students with disabilities to NYSED for the 2021-22 academic year.
+In May or June each year, the updated SWDPS Application for Funding will be emailed to institution presidents and points of contact at SUNY, CUNY, and private/independent, degree-granting institutions that reported enrolled students with disabilities to NYSED for the prior-prior academic year.

 The Application for Funding outlines the process for applying to participate in the SWDPS grant program and the mechanism NYSED will use to calculate and distribute grant awards.

-6/23/2023 – NYSED will send tentative award amounts to institutions that submitted a Notice of Intent to Apply.
+• 6/5/2024 – NYSED will post Preliminary Award List (above), which includes award amounts to institutions that submitted a Notice of Intent to Apply.

-7/14/2023 – Application for Funding is due to NYSED, along with a draft/unsigned FS-10 proposed budget for the tentative award amount, and if applicable, a completed M/WBE Packet (only needed for tentative awards of $25,000 or more).
-The FS-10 can be found on the NYSED Grants Finance Forms Page.
+• 7/3/2024 – Application for Funding is due to NYSED, along with a draft/unsigned FS-10 Proposed Budget for the tentative award amount; the FS-10 can be found on the NYSED Grants Finance Forms Page.
+If applicable, a completed M/WBE Packet is due at this time as well (only needed for tentative awards of $25,000 or more).

 How can SWDPS grant funding be used?